 I feel vulnerable writing this post because the issue is alive in me.
 I haven’t moved past it.
 I can’t tie it up in a neat bow.
 I’m sharing though because this is the only topic that came to mind to write about, and also I know there are other people who feel the way I do.
 I’m hopeful my experience will help.

 I am deeply unsettled by the murder of Nia Wilson from a few weeks ago.
 It speaks to one of my worst fears – a random act of violence.
-Even typing that my heart rate speeds up.
-Instead of viewing strangers as friends I haven’t met yet, I view strangers as people who mean me harm.
+(I should mention here police don’t know for sure it was random.
+It could have been racially motivated but the murderer didn’t say one word to her or her sisters before attacking.
+Also, women of color experience higher rates of this kind of violence because the consequences are lower.)
+As for me, instead of viewing strangers as friends I haven’t met yet, I view strangers as people who mean me harm.
 In public I am constantly on guard.
 And considering Nia was murdered while at a BART station that I frequent, I’m more fearful than usual.

 My therapist suggested I acknowledge the fear and remind myself what I can control.
 I’m in control of my breath, of whether I eat or not.
 I’m in control of how clean I am, etc. It helps me to think about those things.
 It also helps to remind myself my perspective is skewed.